fygar256/general-assembler-axx/README.md

 axx.py is a general assembler that generalizes assemblers.

+axx can theoretically process any processor architecture.
+To process a specific processor architecture, a pattern file for that architecture is required.

-The execution platform is not dependent on a specific processing system.
-It is also set to ignore chr(13) at the end of lines in DOS files.
-I think it will work on any processing system that runs python.
+The execution platform is also independent of a specific processing system.
+It is also designed to ignore chr(13) at the end of lines in DOS files.
+It should work on any processing system that python can run on.

-axx can process any processor architecture if you prepare pattern data, but it does not support the practical functions that dedicated assemblers have.
+It does not yet support practical functions that a dedicated assembler has.
 The current version is an experimental implementation.
 For practical functions, please use a preprocessor for macros.
 For the time being, please use a program that manages binary files and label (symbol) files as a linker/loader.

 Since the pattern file and source file are separated, it is possible to generate machine code for another processor from the source of one instruction set, if you do not mind the effort of coding.

-Pattern data does not have control syntax other than assignment.
-It can be used to generate binaries not limited to assembly language.
+Pattern data does not have any control syntax other than assignment.
+It can be used to generate binaries, not limited to assembly language.

-Axx was made possible because assembly language has a one-to-one correspondence with processor instructions.
+Assembly language has a one-to-one correspondence with processor instructions, which is why axx was realized.

-Axx can be used to develop custom assemblers.
+Writing multiple instruction codes in the binary_list of pattern data works as a macro, but it is not very smart.
+It also allows you to write simple compilers.

-#### Usage
+#### How to use

-Use it like this: `python axx.py patternfile.axx [sample.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.
+Use it like this: `python axx.py patternfile.axx [source.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.

-Axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
+axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
 If the second argument is omitted, input the source from the terminal (standard input).

 The result is output as text to standard output, and if there is an argument specified with the `-o` option, a binary file is output to the current directory.
 The `-e` option outputs the label specified with `.export` to a file in TSV format.

-In axx, the lines input from the assembly language source file or standard input are named assembly lines.
+In axx, a line input from an assembly language source file or standard input is called an assembly line.

 ## Explanation of pattern files

-Pattern files are user-defined to accommodate individual processors.
+A pattern file is a processor description file.
+It is also user-defined to correspond to individual processors.
+It is a kind of meta-language for machine code and assembly language.

-Pattern data in a pattern file is arranged as follows:
+Pattern data in a pattern file is arranged as follows.

 ```
 instruction :: error_patterns :: binary_list